 Double Irish with a Dutch Sandwich on a Tropical Island it is, then.
 Cheers!

-I’m a fan of the mix of capitalism and socialism that we serve in the Netherlands.
+I’m a fan of the mix of capitalist and social ideals that we serve in the Netherlands.
 It strikes me as a healthy balance of two systems that both offer sufficient pros and cons.
 However, I attribute the tax evasion problem to the capitalistic ideals that some swear by which seem to be focused on profit, whatever that may mean.
 This attribution may be wrong, but it’s just a product of my limited view and understanding of the world and its driving factors. ↩

 I’ve been to plenty of developed countries and portions of such countries still remind me of whatever some would have labeled developing.
 It’s an awful distinction, but I do use it because we are somewhat familiar with that backwards pattern.
 A pattern I help to uphold because I’d rather say developing or developed than first-world, second-world or third-world.
-Yeah… shame on me. ↩
+Yeah… shame on me. :disappointed_relieved: ↩